-There is a very small risk of perforating bowel or damaging adjacent organs during the procedure and this make require further treatment.
 Unfortunately, not all biopsies are successful.
 This may be because, despite taking every possible care, the piece of tissue which has actually been obtained is normal tissue rather than abnormal.
 Alternatively, although abnormal tissue has been obtained, it may not be enough for the pathologist to make a definite diagnosis.
-The radiologist performing your biopsy may be able to give you some idea as to the chance of obtaining a satisfactory sample.
+The specialist performing your biopsy may be able to give you some idea as to the chance of obtaining a satisfactory sample.